Bonitas Dubbed South Africa’s Most Generous Medical Aid

 The Bonitas International Travel Benefit

 Available as an extra with all medical aid options except BonCap, the Bonitas International Travel Benefit is operated by service provider,Europ Assistance SA.
-It is ideal in the event medical emergencies especially when travelling abroad, whether these emergencies require repatriation to South Africa, or treatment in a foreign country.
-Limited emergency dental treatment is also covered.
+It is ideal in the event of medical emergencies especially when travelling abroad.
+That is whether these emergencies require repatriation to South Africa, or treatment in a foreign country.
+There is some emergency dental cover.

 Bonitas Managed Care and Risk Management